 Quick Links - Protect Jekyll Island!

-Our Attorney General Sam Olens has been busy reacting to Supreme Court decisions all week, so there's still time to weigh in on Jekyll Island.
-A committee of specialists and JIA staff members working on a new Master Plan for Jekyll Island State Park recommended that tidal marsh should not be counted as part of Jekyll's land area when applying the 65/35 law.
-That recommendation, which is based on the 65/35 law and the legal distinction between tidal marsh and land that's stated in Georgia's Coastal Marshlands Protection Act (CMPA), was condemned by the JIA in its letter to the AG's office requesting a ruling on the land vs. marsh issue.
+Our Attorney General Sam Olens has been busy reacting to Supreme Court decisions all week, but he wasted no time issuing his opinion on Jekyll Island after SCOTUS adjourned.
+As reported last month, a committee of specialists and Jekyll Island Authority (JIA) staff members working on a new Master Plan for Jekyll Island State Park recommended that tidal marsh should not be counted as part of Jekyll's land area when applying the 65/35 law.
+The JIA went around that process to seek the AG's opinion on this matter.
+Georgians who deeply care about Jekyll should be disappointed by both the opinion of AG and JIA's covert effort to discredit the report by going to the AG.

 Sierra Club Meetings

 Smart Energy Team Meeting, Monday, July 1, 7:00 p.m.

 Wildlands Committee Meeting, Monday, August 19, 7:00 p.m.

 June 27 - TOD3 Transit Oriented Development Discussion+Drinks - The Atlanta Chapter of New Rail~Volutionaries is excited to host our first TOD Event!
 Come join Atlanta New Rail~Volutionaries, city officials, local and regional transit experts, real estate developers and interested transiters as we visit, compare, contrast, discuss and vision the impending future of Transit Oriented Development in Atlanta.